PrathamJain2002/Forescribe-AI/README.md

 5. **Routing**: After "signing in", users are redirected to `/home`.
 The signup page is at the root `/`.

-6. **Content Cards**: The background grid displays sample data.
-In production, this would be fetched from an API.
+6. **Background Grid**: The background grid displays a 5-column layout (one centered, 2 on each side) with random Group images.
+Odd columns start at the top, even columns start at the middle of odd rows, creating a staggered visual effect.
+Images are scaled responsively (1.3x scale factor) and positioned at 70% from the top to ensure full screen coverage.
+7. **Non-scrollable Background**: The signup page background is fixed and non-scrollable.
+Only the contact page has scrolling enabled.
+8. **Button Alignment**: Both signup buttons have their logos and text aligned to start at the same horizontal position while being centered within the button.

 ## ✨ Additional Features Implemented

-1. **Dark Mode Toggle**: Functional dark mode toggle component (though dark mode is default)
+1. **Individual Button Loading States**: Each signup button (Google/Microsoft) shows its own loading spinner independently
+2. **Random Image Selection**: Background grid randomly selects from 13 Group images for visual variety
+3. **Staggered Grid Layout**: Odd and even columns are offset vertically for visual interest
+4. **Gradient Overlay**: Custom gradient overlay with adjustable opacity for better modal visibility
+5. **Blur Effect**: Localized blur effect applied only to the area behind the modal
-2. **Form Validation**: Complete form validation with error messages
+6. **Form Validation**: Complete form validation with error messages using react-hook-form
-3. **Loading States**: Visual feedback during async operations
+7. **Scroll Management**: Contact page has scrolling enabled while signup page remains fixed
-4. **Accessibility**: Proper semantic HTML, ARIA labels, and keyboard navigation
+8. **Accessibility**: Proper semantic HTML, ARIA labels, keyboard navigation (ESC to close modal)
-5. **Smooth Transitions**: Page transitions and micro-interactions throughout
-6. **Responsive Navigation**: Mobile-friendly navigation menu
+9. **Responsive Image Scaling**: Background images scale dynamically to fill screen without cutting off
-7. **Terms & Privacy Pages**: Complete legal pages linked from the signup modal
+10. **Terms & Privacy Pages**: Complete legal pages linked from the signup modal

 ## 🚀 Deployment

+### Live Demo

+The project is deployed on Vercel and accessible at: **[https://forescribe-ai-taupe.vercel.app/](https://forescribe-ai-taupe.vercel.app/)**

 ### Deploy to Vercel (Recommended)